anushka002/anushka_satav.github.io/docs/index.md

 ---
 ## Project Plan

+> Research Question:
+> How can a mobile robot effectively combine vision, speech, and autonomous navigation to create a responsive and interactive system in real-world environments?

 **Concept:**

 This project explores how TurtleBot4 can intelligently interact with its surroundings through vision-based object detection and speech-based communication.
 Using **TurtleBot 4 with Create 3 and Raspberry Pi**, our aim is to integrate: